header-image

 Introduction to the class

 So, how to write engaging characters!
 This is one of my favorite classes to teach because I love creating characters and I feel like most stories run on the quality of their characters.
 Either they’re amazing or they don't do so well.
-Usually, when I pinpoint something that doesn't work or does work, it leads down to the characterization.
+Usually, when I pinpoint something that does or doesn't work, it leads down to the characterization.
 It's one of the most important craft skills to learn.
 Many people ask me, especially those who are starting out, “Well, I don't need to learn about creative writing.
 I mean, you just...start writing.”

 This is partially true, it takes years to hone a skill.
 But there's also another part of it in addition to resilience and talent, and that other side is like the wheels that keep greasing the creative side.
 That other side is learning the craft of something.
 Does this mean that after you take this webinar, you'll know exactly how to create a character, and this is the only way to do it?